CptConstantine/RoleByPost/README.md

   - On-demand recaps for any timeframe.
   - Automatic scheduled recaps to keep everyone in the loop.

+- **Rules Management**
+  - Ask an AI about the rules of the game system you are using.
+  - GM can add homebrew rules that are used in the context of each query.

 - **Reminders**
   - GMs can remind specific users or roles to post, with a custom message and delay (e.g., "in 2d" or "in 12h").
   - Automatic reminders when users are mentioned but haven't responded.